Sales Commission Compensation: How to Incentivize and Structure Your SDR Team

 “Setting up your sales teams early for success is going to drive a big portion of your revenue growth,” says Siva.

-Growth targets are based on your ability to “hire smart.”
+Your ability to 'hire smart' drives growth targets.
 How quickly can you ramp up your sales team to their full quota within the timeframe you want?

 The success or failure of a new SDR depends on training, provision of leads, and a realistic look at their sales goals.

 According to Siva, start with your historical data.
-Determine the typical average sales cycle and take a pragmatic look at your sales goals.
-Include training included and provide some qualified leads –essential for a new sales rep. Don’t expect them to get the leads on their own.
+Quota setting begins with the typical average sales cycle and a pragmatic look at your sales goals.
+Factor in training time and provide qualified leads from day one.
+Provide qualified leads for new sales reps.

 Early-stage companies often have the problem of matching sales reps with realistic goals.

 “They have a lot of aspirations but then they transfer a lot of the risk to the sales floor.
-In the search for growth, the sales team really gets hit hard,” Siva explains.
+In the search for growth, the pursuit of growth hits the sales team hard,” Siva explains.

 “Expecting all your SDRs to hit 90% of their quota is wishful.
 Most teams are hitting 60-65%.
 If they’re not even hitting that, then, essentially, you've set the quota way too high, or something's broken in the funnel,” he continues.